chargebee/distributed-gitflow/README.md

 This action automatically raises the PRs to sync the upstream branch changes with the corresponding downstream branches.
 It will take care of merging this PR without any manual intervention if there is no merge conflict.
 In case of any merge conflicts, it notifies the respective squad via Slack.
 It also reports the squads on PR create and merge.

+To add this action to a repository, please add the following GitHub Worklow to the repository and configure branches as specified in [this confluence page](https://mychargebee.atlassian.net/wiki/spaces/~936350833/pages/2855272524/Distributed+Git+Flow+-+New+SQUAD+onboarding+checklist).

 ## GitHub Action Configuration

 To configure this action on a GitHub repository, you need two secrets

+* `GH_APP_CREDENTIALS_TOKEN`
-* `GH_APP_CREDENTIALS_TOKEN` - A GitHub Action Credentials token that can be obtained by following [this tutorial](https://dev.to/dtinth/authenticating-as-a-github-app-in-a-github-actions-workflow-27co).
+  - A GitHub Action Credentials token that can be obtained by following [this tutorial](https://dev.to/dtinth/authenticating-as-a-github-app-in-a-github-actions-workflow-27co).
 This GitHub App requires the following permissions
     - Contents - Read & Write
     - Metadata - Read Only
     - Pull Requests - Read & Write
+  - We already have a GitHub App created called Distributed Git Flow.
+It is recommended to use this App while adding Distributed Git Flow to other repositories.
+The credential of this app is stored as an organization secret which can be accessed using `secrets.DISTRIBUTED_GITFLOW_GH_APP_CREDENTIALS_TOKEN`.
+See this [example](https://github.com/chargebee/chargebee-integration/blob/master/.github/workflows/pr.yml#L27).
+    - Please note that you need to give this bot the access to your repository.
+Go to Organization Settings &#8594; GitHub Apps (under Third Party Access) &#8594; Distributed Git Flow &#8594; Configure &#8594; Add the repository in selected repositories.

+* `SLACK_BOT_TOKEN`
-* `SLACK_BOT_TOKEN` - A Slack Bot Token, that can be obtained by creating a new app in your slack workspace with the [chat:write](https://api.slack.com/scopes/chat:write) OAuth Permission.
+  - A Slack Bot Token, that can be obtained by creating a new app in your slack workspace with the [chat:write](https://api.slack.com/scopes/chat:write) OAuth Permission.
 After creating the slack app, make sure you are creating the required squad's slack channels in your slack workspace and add this newly created slack app to those channels.
 For example, if you have two squads, `mantis` and `viper`, then you need the following channels
       - `master` - To notify the PR open/close changes on the `master` branch
       - `staging-mantis` - To notify the PR open/close changes and merge conflicts on the `staging/mantis` branch
       - `develop-mantis` - To notify the PR open/close changes and merge conflicts on the `develop/mantis` branch
       - `staging-viper` - To notify the PR open/close changes and merge conflicts on the `staging/viper` branch
       - `develop-viper` - To notify the PR open/close changes and merge conflicts on the `develop/viper` branch
+  - We already have a Slack Bot created called Distributed Git Flow.
+The Slack credentials of this token is stored as an organization secret and can be accessed using `secrets.DISTRIBUTED_GITFLOW_SLACK_BOT_TOKEN`.
+See this [example](https://github.com/chargebee/chargebee-integration/blob/master/.github/workflows/pr.yml#L32).
+    - You need to give this app access to the slack channels.
+To give access, go to your Slack channel &#8594; Integrations &#8594; Add Apps &#8594; Select Distributed Git Flow

 ```yaml
 # .github/workflows/pr.yml